-The many medicinal properties of the common rue plant were already known by Dioscorides (1st century A.D.).
-It was cultivated in monastery cloisters during the middle ages since it was regarded to have antiaphrodisiac properties.
+Dioscorides (1st century A.D.) already knew the many medicinal properties of the common rue plant.
+During the Middle Ages, it was cultivated in monastery cloisters because it was regarded as having antiaphrodisiac properties.
 At present, it is still used for several female disorders.

 Common Rue Scientific Facts